ValeriiZhyla/spring_learning_notes/Spring Security/Default User Schema.md

 ALTER TABLE AUTHORITIES ADD CONSTRAINT AUTHORITIES_FK1 FOREIGN KEY (USERNAME) REFERENCES USERS (USERNAME) ENABLE;
 ```

 Default Schema documentation: https://docs.spring.io/spring-security/reference/servlet/authentication/passwords/jdbc.html#servlet-authentication-jdbc-schema

+We can use different table and column structure, but then we have to use explicit SQL statements.
+More here: [[Configuring the Users with DataSource#Custom Schema]].

 ## Initialize Users
 We can initialize the database object by creating the **data.sql** file in ressource directory.
 The SQL Statements will be executed on startup.